oishika10/Dynamic-Memory-Allocator/README.md

 The format for an allocated block is :  4 bytes of header, followed by the payload and 4 bytes of footer

-Thr format for a free block is: 4 bytes of header, 8 bytes of the predecessor node, 8 bytes of the successor node, any bytes remaining from previous payloads, and 4 bytes for the footer
+Thr format for a free block is: 4 bytes of header, 8 bytes of the predecessor node, 8 bytes of the successor node, any bytes remaining from previous payloads, and 4 bytes for the footer.

-This is a work in progress.
-Enter at your own risk.